KevinKuchinski/PCR_strainer/README.md

   <b>perc_Ns</b> : The percentage of the target sequence represented by ambiguous N bases

+## PCR_results
+This  file contains the parsed and tabulated output from TNTBLAST.
+Each line describes the results from one assasy against one reference sequence.
+One use for this data is to identify headers for genome sequences containing specific oligo site variants.
+For instance, imagine the variant_report identifies a forward primer site variant in 5% of genomes.
+The sequence for that forward primer site variant could be copied from the variant_report, then used to search the fwd_primer_site_seq column in the PCR_results files to identify headers for sequences containing this variant.

+# ---
 Questions, feedback, and bug reports are welcome! kevin.kuchinski@bccdc.ca